 A defendant on reporting or non-reporting probation can file a motion for early termination of probation in the county where the conviction occurred.

 Completing the Court Ordered Terms of Probation

-Every case is different, which is why the defendant considering filing a motion for early termination of probation should always consult with a qualified criminal defense attorney beforehand.
-In Michigan, the maximum term of probation for a misdemeanor is two years and up to three years for most felony offenses.
-Felony probation can be extended for up to two additional one-year terms if the judge finds a specific rehabilitation goal that has not yet been achieved or a specific, articulable, and ongoing risk of harm to a victim be mitigated only with continued probation supervision.
+Every case is different, so the defendant considering filing a Motion for Early Termination of Probation should consult a qualified criminal defense attorney beforehand.
+In Michigan, the maximum term of probation for a misdemeanor is two years, and up to three years for most felony offenses.
+Felony probation can be extended for up to two additional one-year terms if the judge finds a specific rehabilitation goal that has not yet been achieved or a clear, articulable, and ongoing risk of harm to a victim be mitigated only with continued probation supervision.

 After a defendant has completed one-half of the original felony or misdemeanor probation term, they might be eligible for early discharge.
-If the probation department does not agree to seek early termination and the probationer has not violated probation in the immediately preceding 3 months, the probationer’s criminal defense lawyer can file a motion requesting early termination of probation.
+If the probation department does not agree to seek early termination and the probationer has not violated probation in the preceding three (3) months, the probationer’s criminal defense lawyer can file a motion requesting early termination of probation.

 If the defendant has not yet served one-half of the probation term, they can still file a motion for early discharge from probation; however, the judge is not required by law to consider the motion or, if the motion is denied, explain the reasons for not granting relief.

 “What happens if my lawyer files a Motion for Early Termination of Probation?”

 If your lawyer files a Motion for Early Termination of Probation, the sentencing judge will consider your conduct while on probation to determine if your behavior warrants an early discharge.
 If the court determines that your behavior warrants a reduction in the probationary term, the judge may grant an early termination of probation without holding a hearing in court.
 If a victim has requested notice of any request for early termination of probation, the court will conduct a hearing so the victim can be heard.